Become a student ambassador

 Our Student Ambassadors are the face of the University for our prospective students and their guests.
-As a Student Ambassador you will be at the forefront of our engagement with prospective students throughout the year through Open Days, Applicant Days, and other special events.
+As a Student Ambassador, you will be at the forefront of our engagement with prospective students throughout the year through Open Days, Offer Holder events, and other special events.
 Along with these major events, you may also be involved in call campaigns, campus visits, and recruitment events.

 Skills and experience

 - Gain confidence in communicating with a range of audiences

 - Gain experience of working with young people

 - Improve your employability and enhance your CV

 - Develop team-working skills, problem-solving skills and social and cultural awareness

 - Get training in customer service and event management

 - As a living wage employer we currently pay ambassadors a minimum of £12 per hour

 Our Open days and Offer Holder events give our applicants and prospective students a chance to see our facilities and hear, from you first hand, what the University of Dundee has to offer.